 You know, I haven't really seen any "negative people" on this thread.
 I've seen instead a bunch of folks concerned for your safety and for your life.
 You might do well to listen a bit more to the "negativity" and not dig your heels in so much.
 Just my two cents.

-those pull ups are violent.It took allot of time and watching mitch before i started doing smooth loops.As soon as you start coming out of a steep dive the control bar wants to rip out of your hands and i used to just let it out at the rate it want ted to come out.Now i resist and it gets me over the top with way more speed.ian thanks for posting this stuff.Im glad the old keel held up. _________________ self appointed defenders of truth and grammar.
+those pull ups are violent.It took allot of time and watching mitch before i started doing smooth loops.As soon as you start coming out of a steep dive the control bar wants to rip out of your hands and i used to just let it out at the rate it want ted to come out.Now i resist and it gets me over the top with way more speed.ian thanks for posting this stuff.Im glad the old keel held up. _________________ sg is a libtard who edits the truth.

 I think you hit on a key point when you mentioned making the base larger so that that the line of tension from the bolt head on down through the hang strap passes well within the perimeter of the base, not outside of the base.